jacobvarner/hoops-jacobvarner/_posts/2020-11-12-2020-2021-sec-basketball-team-previews-kentucky-wildcats.md

 The newcomers are always where John Calipari's Kentucky teams thrive.
 This season is no different as the Wildcats bring in the top high school recruiting class with two 5-star, top-10 players in Brandon Boston Jr. and Terrence Clarke as well as four more 4-star guys and three transfers.
 Dontaie Allen is also available after sitting out last season to fully heal from a knee injury that happened during his senior year of high school.

 Brandon Boston Jr. and Terrence Clarke are both most likely going to be some of the best freshmen, and players overall, both in the SEC and college basketball.
 But as I alluded to above, the addition and eligibility of Olivier Sarr is most likely the key piece that the Wildcats need to content for another SEC title.
-Davion Mintz grad transferring from Creighton should also give the Wildcats more experience at the point guard position while Devin Askew can morph into the role as a backup player, at least initially.
+Davion Mintz's grad transferring from Creighton should also give the Wildcats more experience at the point guard position while Devin Askew can morph into the role as a backup player, at least initially.

 ![Kentucky Newcomers][image2]